Abolishing zero rating regime: Rifts between FBR, textile sector persist

 “The Bangladeshi model can be replicated where the exporters’ refunds will be instantly issued when the proceeds of exports will be cleared through banking channels.
 The central bank will issue refunds instantly and a mechanism can be devised on this front,” said one top official of FBR.

 When contacted FBR Chairman Shahbar Zaidi told The News on Sunday night that the premier directed both sides to come with facts and then he would take final decision on it.
-“We will sit again to find out solution,” he added.
+“We will sit again to find out solution Monday (today),” he added.

 One textile sector tycoon told The News last week that the liquidity crunch of at least Rs700 billion would burden the sector with imposition of GST at standard rate of 17 percent.
 He was of the view that he had fought this battle during the tenure of PPP-led regime and won after which the exports had touched $25 billion mark.
 Then he said the textile sector was not fully listened to in last five years and exports nosedived.
 Now again the exports are picking up at slow pace but the government was moving towards choking its growth so it would result into complete drop of exports in months and years ahead in case of abolishing of zero rating regime without consideration of our viewpoint.